 You undoubtedly already know that some attorneys in North County San Diego work in large firms with multiple partners and other associates, while other lawyers choose to work on their own in small, private offices (attorneys working on their own are known as solo practitioners).
 When hiring someone for your case, you might not know whether a firm or a solo practitioner will be able to better represent your interests.
 While both offer their advantages, here are some reasons that you may be happier working with a solo practitioner over a legal firm.

-Knowing who handles your case.
 When you hire a big firm, you may talk with the senior partners at your consultation, but they may never even touch your case again until it goes to trial.
 In the mean time, your case could bounce between junior associates and paralegals who are often the only ones to prepare a case.
 Many clients are surprised to find their case is not even handled by the partners when it goes to court.
-When you hire a solo practitioner like Peter M. Liss, you know he will be the only one handling your case every step of the way, and whenever you make an appointment to speak to your San Marcos defense attorney, you can be sure who will be sitting on the other side of the desk.
+When you hire a solo practitioner like Peter M. Liss, you know he will be the only one handling your case every step of the way, and whenever you make an appointment to speak to your attorney, you can be sure who will be sitting on the other side of the desk.

-A wider range of experience.
 Because large firms often have so many partners and associates at their disposal, they often ask their practicing attorneys to focus on one specific field of law.
 For example, one associate might only have experiencing violent crimes, while another may specialize in theft cases.
 But many clients are charged with an array of crimes and having someone who has experience handling all of these types of cases can be critical in fighting all of the charges.
 Additionally, because the law is so complex, sometimes a precedent that applies to one type of crime may actually make the difference in a seemingly unrelated law -for example, a judgement in a computer crimes case could later affect someone facing a DUI charge.
-Only a Rancho Bernardo defense attorney with experience handling all types of criminal cases would be able to see the connection.
+Only an attorney with experience handling all types of criminal cases would be able to see the connection.

 It’s worth noting that most large firms are very selective about their clientele and often will only take on white collar crimes.
 Most criminal law “firms” you see advertised on search engines are actually entirely internet based and contract out their cases to outside lawyers or use junior lawyers they have on staff -this is why you should always ask who will actually be handling your case.
 Many of these firms advertise with “San Diego” keywords, but they will contract with attorneys from outside the county that know little about San Diego courts and local practices.